Saran33/ct-ccxt-store/README.md

-# bt-ccxt-store
+# ct-ccxt-store
 A fork of Dave-Vallance's CCXT Store for compatibility with Cython-based fork of Backtrader, [Cytrader](https://github.com/Saran33/cytrader.git).
-- Included a `broker.updatePortfolio` method for setting initial portfolio positions if there are existing holdings in the account at the time of initial strategy execution.
+- Included a `broker.updatePortfolio` method for setting initial portfolio positions if there are any existing holdings in the account at the time of initial strategy execution.
 - Modified `broker.getvalue` to enable rebalancing positions based on a target value.
 - For a working example, see [_Cytrade](https://github.com/Saran33/_Cytrade).